nsaylan/Clarusway-aws-devops/devops/hands-on/nexus/nexus-01-creating-maven-repositories/README.md

 Click Create repository to complete the form.

-Open your settings.xml and add the repo URL configured in steps 1 and 2, so that it points to maven-proxy-lab.
+Open your settings.xml (create one in the root directory if you don't have one) and add the repo URL configured in steps 1 and 2, so that it points to maven-proxy-lab.

 Save your changes in the settings.xml file.